sjhorn/sjhorn.github.io/_posts/2015-04-25-the-8-mile-effect.markdown

  2. Late and incremental addition of features to a constrained design.
 An effect similar to the way wires are run in the picture below.
  ![](http://www.ekantipur.com/uploads/tkp/news/2010/gallery_10_06/CROSSWIRE_20101007084334.jpg)

 Is this what happens with your projects?
 Both of the side effects lead to results that aren't considered satisfactory when software ships.
-But ask most engineers or designers and words like scope creep and not sticking to the design is nearly always the first thing sighted.
+But ask most engineers or designers and words like *scope creep* and not sticking to the *design* is the first thing sighted.

 ### The infamous Phase 2